valnity98/Zumo328PControl/README.md

 # Zumo328PControl Library

-**Zumo328PControl** is a library designed for reading and managing encoder counts on the Zumo robot using an ATmega328P microcontroller (such as an Arduino Uno).
-This library provides an efficient and reliable way to monitor the rotation of motors, enabling accurate tracking of movement and direction.
+**Zumo328PControl** is a library designed for reading and managing encoder counts and controlling the speed of the Zumo robot using the ATmega328P microcontroller (such as the Arduino Uno).
+This library provides an efficient and reliable way to monitor motor rotation, enabling accurate tracking of movement and direction.

 ## Background

-This library is based on the encoder implementation from the Zumo 32U4 library and is adapted specifically for the Zumo Shield for Arduino, v1.2.
-It is designed to work with external encoders such as the [Magnetic Encoder Pair Kit for Micro Metal Gearmotors, 12 CPR, 2.7–18V](https://www.pololu.com/product/3081) from Pololu.
+This encoder-based implementation is derived from the Zumo 32U4 library and specifically adapted for the Zumo Shield for Arduino v1.2.
+It is designed to work with external encoders such as the Magnetic Encoder Pair Kit for Micro Metal Gearmotors, 12 CPR, 2.7–18V from (https://www.pololu.com/product/3081) Pololu.
+The PID algorithm has been created to control motor direction and speed, improving line-following capabilities.

 ### Pin Configuration Changes